utky/dotfiles/README.markdown

 ## About

-This repository includes various configuration files for my OSX environment.
+This repository includes various configuration files for my ArchLinux environment.

 ## Including configurations for